-KING ISLAND LANDCARE GROUP has had a name change in 2021.
-It was formerly known as King Island Natural Resource Management group (KINRM), which was formed in 1996.
+KING ISLAND LANDCARE GROUP had a name change in 2021.
+It was formerly known as King Island Natural Resource Management group (KINRM).

 The King Island Natural Resources Management Group (KINRMG) was formed in 1996, with representatives from island Landcare Groups, the King Island Council, Parks and Wildlife, King Island District High School and the general community.

 The King Island Natural Resource Management Strategy 2010-2020 (referred to as the Strategy) guides the activities of KINRM.
 The review is almost complete, with support from Cradle Coast NRM.

-The Strategy focuses on what can be achieved on King Island in NRM over the next 10-20 years, and how best to achieve these goals for King Island’s asset areas of Land, Biodiversity, Coast and Water.
+The Strategy focuses on what can be achieved on King Island in natural resource management, and how best to achieve these goals for King Island’s asset areas of Land, Biodiversity, Coast and Water.
 The goals have been developed with input from the community, interested groups and the KINRMG.

 The Strategy is divided into three sections: Introduction; Strategic Plan; and Implementation Plan.
 It has been developed to be used by anyone with an interest in King Island to help collaboratively guide King Island’s natural resource management.

 Work will commence soon , with support from Cradle Coast NRM, to update the current Strategy which was written by Jen Milne in 2010.
 This 2010-2020 Strategy was based on a review conducted in 1998-2001 by Facilitator, Helen Morgan.
 King Island Natural Resource Management Review and Strategic Action Plan 1998-2001 Helen Morgan, 2001

 Greg Morris – Vice Chair and Public Officer